scaleapi/scaleapi-ruby/README.md

 scale = Scale.new(api_key: 'SCALE_API_KEY', callback_auth_key: 'CALLBACK_AUTH_KEY', callback_url: 'https://example.com/please-change-me')
 ```

+Note that you can optionally provide a `callback_auth_key` and `callback_url` when initializing the Scale API client.

 If you're having trouble finding your API Key or Callback Auth Key, then go to the [Scale Dashboard](https://dashboard.scaleapi.com).
 If you set a default `callback_url` in your account settings, you won't need to pass it in everytime.

 ## Creating Tasks